DataDog/integrations-extras/upbound_uxp/README.md

     ## @params metrics_default - string - optional - default: min
     ## Easy selection of metrics default set.
 Values can be
     ##  none # indicates no default metrics and implies that custom
-    ##       # seletion will be provided in "metrics" field.
+    ##       # selection will be provided in "metrics" field.
     ##  min  # indicates opinionated min set
     ##  more # indicates min set plus additional metrics
     ##  max  # indicates all metrics that the Crossplane pod and providers
-    ##       # emit will be collected and forwarded to the datadoghq
+    ##       # emit will be collected and forwarded to the Datadog
-    ##       # account identified by the Datadog API key specified during
+    ##       # organization identified by the Datadog API key specified during
     ##       # agent installation.
     #
     # metrics_default: "min"